hertogp/stitch/_readme.md

 Stitch calculates a sha-hash using all option values (sorted by key), excluding the `exe`'s value plus the codeblock contents and with all spaces removed.
 That fingerprint is then used (`#sha`) in filenames and allows for unique names as well as old/new file detection.
+Files that match the path of the current codeblock's new files, except for the `-#sha.ext` part, are considered old and candidates for removal (see _*old*_).

 So if `exe=maybe` and files exists for the newly calculated fingerprint the codeblock doesn't run again and previous results will be used instead.

 Swapping `exe` to a different value won't affect the sha-fingerprint.